UNC-Libraries/SCTS-Documentation/Descriptive Elements.md

 # Processing Information

 #### We use this statement to acknowledge all of the work that previously was captured as "processed by":
-_This finding aid compiles archival collecting, description, and preservation work performed by_
+_This finding aid compiles archival collecting, description, and preservation work performed by:_

 _The revised finding aid compiles archival collecting, description, and preservation work performed by:_